hamlet-io/engine-plugin-diagrams/README.md

 The output will be in the local directory.

-Note: the diagramstest should be loaded as the first, primary provider to allow for the resource and component mocking to work
+**Note:** the `diagramstest` Plugin should be loaded as the first, primary provider to allow for the resource and component mocking to work.